-Contact person: Dr. Payer, Andrew.Payer@ucf.edu Maximum Enrollment: 8 each block (Blocks 5-9 only)
+MDE 8093 0 Full-time (2 or 4 weeks) (UCF COM) Grading Basis: Pass/Fail Primary Faculty Supervisor: Dr. Daniel Topping Contact person: Dr. Topping, Daniel.Topping@ucf.edu Maximum Enrollment: 8 each block (Blocks 5-9 only)

 First Day: Report to 411 L UCF COM @ 9:00 a.m.
-Contact Dr. Payer one week prior to the start of the elective to get a list of the sessions you will be attending and preparing for the Structure and Function module.
+Students must contact Dr. Topping by email to set up a phone call to discuss expectations and plans no later than 2 weeks prior to the start of the elective.